 Behind the Scenes

-Karvin received a call to ministry while in his teens.
+Founder/President Karvin Adams accepted Christ at the age of eight and received a call to ministry while in his teens.
 He is a graduate of Gulf-Coast Bible College (now Mid-America Christian University).
-Sandy, who was raised by a Christian mother in northeast Louisiana, was converted at the age of ten.
+Sandy, who was raised by a Christian mother in northeast Louisiana, accepted Christ at the age of ten.
 Since 1981, they have served as pastors in Louisiana, Arkansas, and Oklahoma and as missionaries to Ecuador.
 In January 1997, they founded Partners in Missions a 501 c 3 nonprofit, that works with the Indigenous Peoples and Mestizo of the Americas.
-Karvin & Sandy were the first Church of God missionaries from North America to Ecuador from June 1992 - November 1996.
-They are the proud parents of two children; Marc, who is a pastor; Karla and seven grandchildren.
+Karvin & Sandy were the first Church of God-Anderson missionaries from North America to Ecuador from June 1992 - November 1996.
+They are the proud parents of two children; Marc, who is a pastor; Karla, a staff member in local church, and seven grandchildren.
 Sandy and Karvin serve on the Board of Directors of the Chance Project in Guatemala.
 Karvin also served on the Board of Directors of the Prince of Peace Home for Girls in Guatemala.
-His books "Is There Anything I Can Do?" about their missionary experiences and "New France in North America in 17th & 18th Centuries" about his French-Canadian ancestors, are available in eBook & paperback at Amazon.com
+His books "Is There Anything I Can Do?" about their missionary experiences and "New France in North America in 17th & 18th Centuries" about his French-Canadian ancestors, are available in eBook & paperback at Amazon.com.
+Karvin is proud of his Christian heritage and being Metis (French/Indian).

 PIM AT A GLANCE

 Partners in Missions helped build the D.S.
 Warner School in Peru that started in 2000 with only five kindergarten children.
 It now has an enrollment of 180 children in K - 6th Grade.
-Our computer lab has 3 times the number of computers per student as the public schools.
 Several new families have started attending the church as a result of the school's ministry to the students and city.
 All classrooms are equipped with big screen TV’s with DVD Players, security cameras and interactive smart boards.

-PiM works with two different orphanages in Guatemala, builds houses for widows and their children, and also church buildings.
+PiM works with three different orphanages in Guatemala, caring for about 50 orphans.
+We also build houses for widows and their children, and church buildings.
 We partner with a Guatemalan woman whose ministry empowers women who have been abandoned by their husbands, by providing Vo-Tech training that they may be self-sufficient, “Chance Project”.
-We have also worked with a local Mayan Christian radio station that broadcast in the rural western mountains of Guatemala.
-In 1959, Dona Concepcion Ramirez was chosen by the government as the woman who most typified the Mayan women; therefore, her image was engraved on Guatemala’s 25 centavos (.25).
+We helped fund a local Mayan Christian radio station that broadcasts in the rural western mountains of Guatemala.
+In 1959, Doña Concepción Ramírez Mendoza (Chonita) was chosen by the government as the woman who most typified the Mayan women; therefore, her image was engraved on Guatemala’s 25 centavos (.25).
 It was Karvin's privilege to work with her and her son in 2017 when he helped paint her house.
 She was also a speaker in our seminary in Guatemala that year.

 Our ministry includes taking people on trips to the mission field for hands-on experience of cross-cultural ministry.
-Over 500 have gone on these 78 trips to date, doing manual work as well as preaching, teaching; being the hands and hearts of Christ.
+Over 520 people have gone on these 81 trips to date, doing manual work as well as preaching, teaching; being the hands and hearts of Christ.